 ‘’Those who can, do.
 Those who can’t, teach’’.

 Heavy expectations have been placed on the Kenyan film industry, and rightly so.
 It is expected to not only create employment to hundreds of thousands of people, but go beyond that to project Kenya to the entire world as a country that takes this art form seriously to compete with the top film industries in the world.
-To this end, a few government universities introduced film schools in 2008 which was seen as a welcome move due to the high cost of the few private film schools available.
+To this end, a few government universities introduced film schools starting in 2008 which was seen as a welcome move due to the high cost of the few private film schools available.
 The film program was an immediate hit and the classes were soon overcrowded.
 Then the crisis hit.
 Kenya had no qualified film tutors according to the public universities’ HR policies which require lecturers to have at least a Masters degree.

 By this time, most of the small number of Kenyan filmmakers had never attended any formal film school and the few who had studied film abroad were too busy with their own projects.
 Kenyatta University, the first to offer this program poached two lecturers from the literature department to start the film department.
 Later, two experienced tutors joined them.
 With the other universities also rolling out film courses, and thousands of students enrolling, a disturbing question arose; ‘who was teaching these students?’
 The situation has not gotten any better seven years on.
 A few students immediately enrolled in postgraduate degrees after getting their undergraduate film degrees and are now teaching in the universities never mind that what they know they got from mostly unqualified teachers.